jshholland/inv.alid.pw/posts/slide-rules.md

 information was really well done.

 One I hadn't visited before is the [Museum of the History of Science].
-It's perhaps a little light on information you would call "the History of Science", and I don't think they ever went so far as to explain how to *use* any of the many astrolabes, but the collection on display is really astounding.
+It's perhaps a little light on information you would call 'the History of Science', and I don't think they ever went so far as to explain how to *use* any of the many astrolabes, but the collection on display is really astounding.
 Clocks, medical equipment, old electrical demonstrations and toys, surveying instruments, and more are all in